-Have you ever noticed that ducklings most of the time swim in a row behind their mother, but why?
+Have you ever noticed that ducklings most of the time swimming in a row behind their mother, but why?
 Why are they so disciplined?

 “Magic’s just science that we don’t understand yet.”Arthur C. Clarke said,